Price: Free trial, Starts at $29/month

 You can perform a bulk action on the subscribers who clicked your links.
 You can tag them or add them to a sequence, or even export the list.

 You can also view the engagement metrics for your broadcasts.
 This includes the number of recipients, open rate, click rate, and unsubscribes.
+You can even resend to unopens to increase your chances of getting more conversions.

 To get reports of subscriber statistics on your Sequences, click on the ‘Sequences’ tab in your ConvertKit dashboard.
 In Sequences, you see the content, settings, and reports tabs.
 Click on the ‘Report’ tab.